A problem a computer has during construction

 All of the above statements are true.

-The type of the exception being caught
+The type of exception being caught

-The name of catch block's exception parameter
+The name of the catch block's exception parameter

-A finally block
+A final block

 An exception handler

 The try block must be followed by at least one catch block.

 The try block must be followed by a final block.